vpavlenko/lipsko-old/README.md

 The platform will be developed to support the following types of layers in its first version:
 - source,
 - translation (liberal),
-- word-for-word translation,
 - morphemes (partitioning of source words),
-- gloss (aligned with morpheme partitioning),
+- gloss (aligned with morpheme partitioning).
-- notes.

 Information stores as simply as possible.
 Morphemes are stored as plain text, duplicating the source.
 No pointers, positions in hyphens in source or whatsoever.